 Trigger Indicator The trigger indicator at the top right of the display shows whether triggers are occurring.

-In the Auto trigger mode, the trigger indicator can show:

-Auto? (flashing) - the trigger condition is not found (after the pre-trigger buffer has filled), and forced triggers and acquisitions are occurring.
-Auto (not flashing) - the trigger condition is found (or the pre-trigger buffer is being filled).
-In the Normal trigger mode, the trigger indicator can show: Trig'd? (flashing) - the trigger condition is not found (after the pre-trigger buffer has filled), and no acquisitions are occurring.
-Trig'd (not flashing) - trigger condition is found (or pre-trigger buffer is being filled).
+In the Auto trigger mode, the trigger indicator can show: Auto?- the trigger condition is not found (after the pre-trigger buffer has filled), and forced triggers and acquisitions are occurring.
+Auto - the trigger condition is found (or the pre-trigger buffer is being filled).
+In the Normal trigger mode, the trigger indicator can show: Trig'd? - the trigger condition is not found (after the pre-trigger buffer has filled), and no acquisitions are occurring.
+Trig'd - trigger condition is found (or pre-trigger buffer is being filled).
 When the oscilloscope is not running, the trigger indicator area shows Stop .
-When to Use Auto The Auto trigger mode is appropriate when: Trigger Mode Checking DC signals or signals with unknown levels or activity.
+When to Use Auto Trigger Mode The Auto trigger mode is appropriate when: Checking DC signals or signals with unknown levels or activity.
 When trigger conditions occur often enough that forced triggers are unnecessary.
-When to Use The Normal trigger mode is appropriate when: Normal Trigger • You only want to acquire specific events specified by the trigger settings. · Tou only want to acquire specific events specified by the trigger settings.
-Mode Triggering on an infrequent signal from a serial bus (for example, I2C, SPI, CAN, LIN, etc.) or another signal that arrives in bursts.
-The Normal trigger mode lets you stabilize the display by preventing the oscilloscope from auto-triggering. • Triggering on an infrequent signal from a serial bus (for example, I2C, SPI, CAN, LIN, etc.) or another signal that arrives in bursts.
-The Normal trigger mode lets • Triggering on an infrequent signal from a serial bus (for example, I2C, SPI, CAN, LIN, etc.) or another signal that arrives in bursts.
-The Normal trigger mode lets you stabilize the display by preventing the oscilloscope from auto-triggering.
+When to Use Normal Trigger Mode The Normal trigger mode is appropriate when: You only want to acquire specific events specified by the trigger settings.
 Triggering on an infrequent signal from a serial bus (for example, I2C, SPI, CAN, LIN, etc.) or another signal that arrives in bursts.
 The Normal trigger mode lets you stabilize the display by preventing the oscilloscope from auto-triggering.
 Making single-shot acquisitions with the [Single] key.
 Often with single-shot acquisitions, you must initiate some action in the device under test, and you don't want the oscilloscope to auto-trigger before that happens.
-Before initiating the action in the circuit, wait for the trigger condition Mode Triggering on an infrequent signal from a serial bus (for example, I2C, SPI, CAN, LIN, etc.) or another signal that arrives in bursts.
-The Normal trigger mode lets you stabilize the display by preventing the oscilloscope from auto-triggering.
-Making single-shot acquisitions with the [Single] key.
-Often with single-shot acquisitions, you must initiate some action in the device under test, and you don't want the oscilloscope to auto-trigger before that happens.
-Before initiating the action in the circuit, wait for the trigger condition indicator Trig'd? to flash (this tells you the pre-trigger buffer is filled).
-Mode Triggering on an infrequent signal from a serial bus (for example, I2C, SPI, CAN, LIN, etc.) or another signal that arrives in bursts.
-The Normal trigger mode lets you stabilize the display by preventing the oscilloscope from auto-triggering.
-Making single-shot acquisitions with the [Single] key.
-Often with single-shot acquisitions, you must initiate some action in the device under test, and you don't want the oscilloscope to auto-trigger before that happens.
-Before initiating the action in the circuit, wait for the trigger condition indicator Trig'd? to flash (this tells you the pre-trigger buffer is filled).
-"Forcing a Trigger" on page 143
+Before initiating the action in the circuit, wait for the trigger condition indicator Trig'd? to display (this tells you the pre-trigger buffer is filled).
+See Also "Forcing a Trigger" on page 173 "To set the trigger holdoff" on page 218 "To position the time reference (left, center, right, custom)" on page 77